LilyTronics/lily_py_unit_test/readme.md

     self.connection = connect_to_server(user, password)
     # Fail by raising an exception
     if not self.connection.is_connected():
-        raise Exception('We are not connected')
+        raise Exception("We are not connected")
     # The return value is by default None

 def test_login(self):
     self.connection = connect_to_server(user, password)
     # Fail by assert
-    assert self.connection.is_connected(), 'We are not connected'
+    assert self.connection.is_connected(), "We are not connected"
     # The return value is by default None

 def test_login(self):